xoriors/rencfs/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots or screen recordings to help explain your problem.

 **Logs**
-Collectt last 100 lines from terminal and attach those to the issue.
+Collect the last 100 lines from the terminal and attach those to the issue.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]